Surian MRT station

-Surian station or Surian – IOI Mall Damansara station due to sponsorship reason, is a mass rapid transit (MRT) station serving the suburb of Kota Damansara in Petaling Jaya, Selangor, Malaysia.
+The Surian MRT station or Surian–IOI Mall Damansara MRT station under the station naming rights programme, is a mass rapid transit (MRT) station serving the suburb of Kota Damansara in Petaling Jaya, Selangor, Malaysia.
 It is one of the stations on the MRT Kajang Line.
-The station is named after Persiaran Surian, the road above which the station is situated.
-The station was opened on 16 December 2016 under phase one operations of the MRT Kajang Line.
+The station is named after Persiaran Surian, the road above which the station was built.
+The station was opened on 16 December 2016 under Phase One operations of the MRT Kajang Line (then known as the MRT Sungai Buloh-Kajang Line).

-The station is located near the Dataran Sunway commercial area in Kota Damansara where the Sunway Giza Shopping Centre, Sunway Nexis and many shops are located.
+The station is located near the Dataran Sunway commercial area in Kota Damansara, where the Sunway Giza Shopping Centre, Sunway Nexis and many other shops are located.